Pradhiksha27/MSR2020/docs/_sources/model.rst.txt

 ----------
 Since we are attempting to perform regression which outputs continuous value within a given range.
 Our main goal is to minimize the error which is defined by the Loss Function.

-We have used Mean Squared Error(MSE) as a metric to evaluate the results of the prediction.
-MSE is the sum of squared distances between our target variable and predicted values.
+We have used Mean Absolute Error (MAE) as a metric to evaluate the results of the prediction.
+MAE is the sum of absolute distances between our target variable and predicted values.